I'm a freelance writer social distancing in the desert with my husband, son, two dogs, a kitten, and the occasional spider.

 2. Involve Your Child in the Funeral Process

-A few days later my mother asked him if Trey went to live in the ocean with his friend Nemo.
-My son answered, without missing a beat: "No grandma, he went down the toilet."
+A few days later my mother asked my son if Trey went to live in the ocean with his friend Nemo.
+My son raised his eyebrow and answered, without missing a beat: "No grandma, he went down the toilet."

 3. Remember, There Are Other Fish in the Sea

 Sometimes, in the heat of the moment, we make promises we don't intend to keep.
 "I'll get you that report by 5 p.m."
 "Tomorrow I won't have a headache."

 While I don't condone either of those scenarios, I am especially serious about the next one: Don't offer to buy your child a new pet unless you really intend to follow through.

 Don't assume that your son and daughter was too caught up in the grief of the moment to remember your promise.
 Kids are like the Internet.
 If you put something questionable out there, I guarantee it will eventually come back to bite you.